bossanova808/deploy.dashboard/images/weather-icons/README.md

 (* Apparently: icon number 3 ‘mostly_sunny’ if clear sky >= 30%, otherwise ‘partly_cloudy’.)

-Note teh above list is missing 5 & 7, and that 3 is actually two things!
+Note the above list is missing 5 & 7, and that 3 is actually two things!
 Total is 18 states of weather, so need to map to 36 icons.

 There is no real icon for frost from this set, so using a 'Thermometer & Snow' icon.